CLOUDS FAR BEHIND ME

 “I’d always seen my life’s plan laid out before me as if on a gigantic whiteboard…

-Ideas, goals, projects and projections too vast to physically manifest onto an actual board, this vision has always traveled with me in my head.
+Ideas, goals, projects, and projections too vast to physically manifest onto an actual board, this vision had traveled with me in my head.
 Each role I played in life represented in a different color and font all clearly seen in my mind’s eye.
-Wife, Mother, Business Partner, etc. – all with their corresponding maps of completed, edited and constantly revised elements scrolling up into memory when completed and unfolding like promising red carpets into the future.
+Wife, mother, business partner, etc.—all with their corresponding maps of completed, edited, and constantly revised elements unfolding like promising red carpets into the future or scrolling up into memory when completed.

 EXCERPTS FROM CLOUDS FAR BEHIND ME